Universal-Basic-Compute/serenissima/backend/docs/engine.md

      - Fisherman cottages attract Facchini
    - Creates a detailed citizen profile with historically accurate name, description, and characteristics
    - Generates a unique portrait image for the citizen
+   - Sets the `IsAI` flag to true for these new citizens, making them automated participants
    - Creates a notification for administrators
 4. The system tracks immigration statistics by social class and sends a summary notification to administrators

 The immigration process helps maintain population balance in the city and ensures that vacant properties have a chance to be occupied, creating a dynamic housing market.
+These new AI citizens become full participants in the economy, following the same rules and processes as human players.

 ### Job Assignment (10:00 AM UTC)